AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/week7_armed_bots.md

     inaccuracy = math.sin(target_radian) * opp_abs
     return inaccuracy
 ```
-Which geometric maths we determine the minimal distance between the projectiles path and the targets center point.
+Using geometric maths we determine the minimal distance between the projectiles path and the targets center point.